m-godyn/contact-manager/README.md

 ## 🚀 Features

-- 📬 Contact form with backend validation
+- 📬 Contact Form – with backend validation and error handling
-- 🧰 Admin panel with login and session management, as well contact management
+- 🧰 Admin Panel – for managing contacts and secured access for admins
-- 🔐 Password hashing using bcrypt
+- 🔐 Authentication – secure login with password hashing (bcrypt) and session management
-- ✅ Input validation with express-validator
+- ✅ Validation – robust user input checks with express-validator
-- 🧪 Ready for unit & integration testing (Jest)
+- 🧪 Test-Ready – foundation for unit and integration tests using Jest
-- 🧹 Custom middleware for error handling and route protection
+- 🧹 Error Handling – custom middleware for catching and formatting server-side errors
+- 🚫 Route Protection – middleware to guard admin routes
-- 🌓 Light/dark theme with persistent user preference
+- 🌓 Theme Toggle – light/dark theme support with persistent user preferences
-- 🌍 Internationalization support (i18n planned: English, Polish, Danish, German)
+- 🌍 Internationalization (i18n) – planned support for English, Polish, Danish, and German

 ## 🛠️ Getting Started